No. 7 Ohio State beats No. 10 Utah 48-45 in wild Rose Bowl

 In front of a raucous crowd dominated by Utah fans in the venerable stadium that opened in October 1922, the schools matched the 2012 Oregon-Wisconsin matchup for the highest-scoring first half in Rose Bowl history, combining for 42 points and 443 yards in the second quarter alone.

-The 24-year-old Covey’s sensational 97-yard romp through the Buckeyes in the second quarter was the first kickoff return for a touchdown in Utah’s entire bowl history.
+The 24-year-old Covey’s sensational 97-yard romp through the Buckeyes’ coverage unit was the first kickoff return for a touchdown in Utah’s entire bowl history.
 Covey, who also caught a 19-yard TD pass for the Utes’ first points, arrived at the school in 2015.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25